arzion/ProcessingOperation/README.md

 2. With configuration (more preferrably if you are using IoC container):

-You can specifiy managers configuration in the configuration file of your application
+You can specifiy operations configuration in the configuration file of your application

 Section defenition:
 ```xml